Rose Valley financial scandal: Investigation

-The situation intensified in 2015 when the Enforcement Directorate (ED) detained Gautam Kundu under the Prevention of Money Laundering Act, alleging he orchestrated one of India's most extensive Ponzi scams.
-Investigators discovered the group maintained over 3,000 bank accounts and possessed assets distributed across 12 Indian states.
-Estimates of the total fraud suggested it exceeded ₹15,400 crore.
-In 2024, the ED filed a supplementary charge sheet that implicated Subhra Kundu—the wife of Gautam Kundu—among other accused individuals.
+In 2015 the Enforcement Directorate (ED) detained Gautam Kundu under the Prevention of Money Laundering Act, alleging he had run one of India's largest Ponzi schemes.
+Investigators found the group had more than 3,000 bank accounts and assets spread across 12 Indian states.
+Estimates of the total fraud exceeded ₹15,400 crore.
+In 2024, the ED filed a supplementary charge sheet that named Subhra Kundu, wife of Gautam Kundu, among the accused.

 Enforcement Directorate raids

-In April 2013, the Enforcement Directorate (ED) conducted surprise inspections at Rose Valley offices in Salt Lake, Baguiati, and Barasat, Kolkata, seizing financial records and documents.
-Investigators alleged the group illegally collected public deposits while violating SEBI regulations and diverted funds into hotels, media, spices, and real estate ventures.
-These raids occurred amid parallel actions by the Odisha government, which had filed cases against Rose Valley and 42 other deposit-taking firms for financial fraud.
-Chairman Gautam Kundu claimed full cooperation, stating: "We operate within legal boundaries and aim to repay investors," while employees feared operational shutdowns akin to the Saradha Group's collapse.
+In April 2013, the ED conducted surprise inspections at Rose Valley offices in Salt Lake, Baguiati, and Barasat, Kolkata, seizing financial records.
+Investigators alleged the group illegally collected public deposits in violation of SEBI rules and diverted funds into hotels, media, spices, and real estate.
+The raids happened at the same time as actions by the Odisha government, which had filed cases against Rose Valley and 42 other deposit-taking firms.
+Gautam Kundu said: "We operate within legal boundaries and aim to repay investors."
+Employees feared the company would shut down like the Saradha Group.

-On 3rd August 2021, the Economic Offences Wing (EOW) of Odisha arrested Vikramjit Bhowmik, the Odisha head of Rose Valley, from West Bengal's Medinipur.
-Bhowmik, who had been absconding since 2013, was accused of cheating depositors of more than ₹6 crore on the pretext of offering high returns.
-After being produced before the Balasore OPID court, he was remanded to 14 days of judicial custody.
-Allegations involved fraud through Rose Valley’s branch offices in Balasore and Soro.
-Earlier arrests in the case included Rose Valley chairman Gautam Kundu, managing director Shivamoy Dutta, and Soro branch manager Badal Chandra Kar.
-Authorities seized movable and immovable assets worth ₹83 crore and ₹11 crore in relation to the Odisha case.
+On 3 August 2021, the Economic Offences Wing (EOW) of Odisha arrested Vikramjit Bhowmik, the Odisha head of Rose Valley, from West Bengal's Medinipur.
+Bhowmik had been absconding since 2013 and was accused of cheating depositors of more than ₹6 crore by promising high returns.
+He was produced before the Balasore OPID court and remanded to 14 days of judicial custody.
+The allegations involved fraud through Rose Valley's branch offices in Balasore and Soro.
+Earlier arrests in the case included Gautam Kundu, managing director Shivamoy Dutta, and Soro branch manager Badal Chandra Kar.
+Authorities seized movable and immovable assets worth ₹83 crore and ₹11 crore in the Odisha case.